marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ### Plotting the area-weighted distribution

-In case you want to plot the area-weighted distribution of grain sizes you can use:
+The plot module also allows plotting the area-weighted distribution of grain sizes using the function ``area_weighted()``.
+This function also returns some basic statistics such as the area-weighted mean and the histogram features.
+For example:

 ```python
 plot.area_weighted(dataset['diameters'], dataset['Area'])